Narrowing

 return padding + input

-type guards
+}typeof type guards

-operator which can give very basic information about the type of values we have at runtime.
+JavaScript supports a typeof operator which can give very basic information about the type of values we have at runtime.

 TypeScript expects this to return a certain set of strings:

-In TypeScript, checking against the value returned by typeof
+In TypeScript, checking against the value returned by typeof is a type guard.

-doesn't return the string null
+typeof doesn't return the string null, typeof null is actually "object"!

 function printAll(strs: string | string[] | null) {